Social Worker with Family

 Advanced Standing

-Advanced Standing allows specially qualified students who have earned a BSW in the last 7 years degree to earn their MSW with 46 credits in two years rather than 63 credits in three years.
+Advanced Standing allows specially qualified students who have earned a BSW in the last seven years to earn their MSW with 46 credits in two years rather than 63 credits in three years.
 Students with Advanced Standing start the program in the summer by completing three 2-credit courses that serve as a “bridge” to the Specialized Year.

 Curriculum

-During the field practicum, students will be mentored by an experienced social worker with an MSW.
-Faculty will also visit you and your mentor at your placement to provide support and make sure you’re getting the most out of your experience.
-Because faculty are traveling to different placements, this program is only open to residents of Maine, New Hampshire, and Vermont.
+During the internship, students will be mentored by an experienced social worker with an MSW.
+Faculty will also visit you and your mentor at your placement to provide support and ensure you get the most out of your experience.

 Only Advanced Standing students will complete the following courses (6 credits):

-• SWK 530: Social Welfare Policy (2 credits)
+• SWK 530: MSW Advanced Standing Bridging-Social Welfare Policy (2 credits)

-• SWK 531: Social Work Practice (2 credits)
+• SWK 531: MSW Advanced Standing Bridging-Social Work Practice (2 credits)

 • SWK 540: Social Welfare Policy and Issues for Generalist Practitioners (3 credits)